psm9/GoPiSnow/README.md

 # GoPiSnow
 GoPiGo robot controlled by voice command hotwords detected by Snowboy

-I'm only a few months into using Python, and the Raspberry Pi and haven't used github before, so forgive me if this is a bit rough.
+I'm only a few months into using Python, and the Raspberry Pi and haven't used Github before, so forgive me if this is a bit rough.

 I saw an article in MagPi about controlling a Raspberry Pi using Alexa.
 In trying to set that up, I stumbled on this solution instead using [Snowboy](http://docs.kitt.ai/snowboy/)
 The code I changed is quite simple - just a couple changes to Snowboy's demo code.